isomerpages/imda-tradetrust/index.md

   - infobar:
       title: TradeTrust = Framework
       subtitle: What is TradeTrust?
-      description: The TradeTrust framework enables you to trade in a more secure, efficient and accessible ecosystem through trusted interoperability of electronic documents.
+      description: TradeTrust enable you to trade in a more secure, efficient and accessible way through trusted interoperability of electronic documents with legal certainty.
       button: Button text
       url: /faq/
   - infopic: